 This section will teach you more about the various injuries that can occur to your ankle, plus additional information about conditions and diseases that affect your ankle.
 To learn more about the ankle, please feel free to read multiple articles listed below.
 To get started, please click on a title below:

 Osteochondral lesions, also known as osteochondritis dissecans, are areas of damaged bone and cartilage on the surface of the ankle bone (the talus), usually caused by an ankle injury.
 This kind of injury can sometimes lead to the formation of a cyst in the talus bone.

 Osteoarthritis, also known as “wear and tear” arthritis, is the most common disorder affecting the joints.
 Our joints are protected by a cushion of articular cartilage that allows the bones to glide over one another at the points where they meet.
 Osteoarthritis occurs when this cartilage breaks down and wears away over time.
 This allows the bones to run directly against one another, causing pain, inflammation, and swelling in the joints.
 This wearing away of the cartilage can also be caused or exacerbated by trauma, in which case it is known as posttraumatic arthritis.

 Chronic ankle instability can be both a cause and a result of an ankle sprain.
-This condition occurs when an ankle injury—usually a lateral ankle sprain—stretches a ligament, which subsequently fails to heal properly.
-While most ankle sprains heal without further complications, about 10 percent of them heal in a lengthened, lax state.
-This makes […]
+This condition occurs when an ankle injury—usually an inversion ankle sprain causing injury to the lateral ankle ligaments—stretches, ruptures, or tears.
+Subsequently, the ligament fails to heal properly.
+While most ankle sprains heal without further complications, about 10 percent of […]

 The condition known as septic arthritis is different from ordinary arthritis as most people understand it.
 While the term “arthritis,” as it is conventionally used, refers to pain and inflammation in the joints, septic arthritis is a bacterial infection in the joint cavity.